kubernetes/enhancements/keps/sig-auth/3257-cluster-trust-bundles/README.md

 Multiple ClusterTrustBundle objects may be associated with a single signer.
 While each object is independent at the API level, consumers (mostly Kubelet) will select trust anchors by a combination of field selector on signer name, and a label selector.
-Signer controllers may follow the convention of making the label selector `kubernetes.io/cluster-trust-bundle-version=live` correspond to a meaningful set of trust anchors.
 In general, users are expected to read the documentation for their signer controller implementation in order to determine which label selectors to use for their needs, including [canarying](#canarying-changes-to-a-clustertrustbundle).

 ClusterTrustBundle objects support `.metadata.generation`.

-ClusterTrustBundle creates and updates that result in an empty `.spec.pemTrustAnchors` will be rejected during validation.
+ClusterTrustBundle creates and updates that result in an empty `.spec.trustBundle` will be rejected during validation.

 All of the new objects and fields described in this section are gated by the ClusterTrustBundle kube-apiserver feature gate.
-Unless the feature gate is enabled, usage of these alpha objects and fields will be rejected by kube-apiserver.
+Unless the feature gate is enabled, usage of these objects and fields will be rejected by kube-apiserver.

 #### API Object Definition